SimulationEverywhere-Models/Cadmium-Cell-DEVS-Modified-Hoya-Model/README.md

 	- The seed provided to the random generator.
 The same scenario run with the same seed should generate the same results.

 ## To-Do List
-[o] Change location of simulation results for main executable to a more convenient place
+- [ ] Change location of simulation results for main executable to a more convenient place

-	[x] Make the default location a folder within the repository
+	- [x] Make the default location a folder within the repository

-	[o] Add ability to set output location at runtime (?)
+	- [ ] Add ability to set output location at runtime (?)

-[o] Include option to disable mask adoption (in response to infected population) and instead use static mask rates
+- [ ] Include option to disable mask adoption (in response to infected population) and instead use static mask rates